Andy4495/Weather_Sensors_SWI2C/README.md

 ## Usage

-*See the exmple sketch included with the library.*
+*See the example sketch included with the library.*

 1. Install the [SWI2C][5] library in addition to this library.